SystemsApproach/private5g/ran.rst

 pair (i.e., the two inner loops), it is the case that not all RRC functions can be centralized; some need to be implemented in the DU.
-The SDN-based disaggregation then focuses on those that can be centralizing, with the Near-RT RIC supporting the RRC applications and the SON applications mentioned in Section 4.3.
+The SDN-based disaggregation then focuses on those that can be centralized, with the Near-RT RIC supporting the RRC applications and the SON applications mentioned in Section 4.3.

 ..
 What's an example of an RRC function that needs to be distributed